 It serves artistically prepared Mediterranean cuisine inspired by fresh local ingredients.
 You have a choice of four multi-course set menus, which change every few weeks.

-The terrace – with its city views of the Bosphorus Canal and minaret-guarded mosques – is a beautiful spot to sit out on warm summer evenings.
+The terrace has city views of the Bosphorus Canal and minaret-guarded mosques.

 The hotel is wonderfully located in the heart of Istanbul’s lively Beyoglu district, chock-full of restaurants and galleries.
 Yet it’s very quiet, on the same cobblestone alley as the Italian consulate.